 She recognizes addressing the toughest problems requires collaboration and values working closely with partners to facilitate conversations and build consensus to further their mission.
-She thrives in confronting complex challenges—prioritizing a strong base of research and metrics for decision making, while also deeply understanding the importance of community and human elements.
+She thrives in confronting complex challenges—prioritizing a strong base of research and metrics for decision making, while also deeply understanding the importance of community and participatory methods.

-Currently, Christa advances the advocacy portfolio of grants for the Capital for Good Advocacy Initiative that are shifting the landscape of health and development issues around the world.
-Additionally, Christa advises on advocacy, media, and communication strategies—most recently applied to building the profile of a funder collaborative and private donor in Asia who are committed to improving health outcomes in the region.
+Additionally, Christa advises on donor engagement, advocacy, media, and communication strategies globally—most recently applied to building the profile of a funder collaborative and private donor in Asia who are committed to improving health outcomes in the region.
+Previously, Christa advanced the $13M advocacy portfolio of grants for the Capital for Good Advocacy Initiative that contributed to shifting the landscape of health and development issues around the world.

 Prior to Geneva Global, Christa applied her skills in research and analysis, evaluating the effectiveness of early childhood development interventions and assessing the financial and operational capabilities of nonprofits.
 She taught graduate level courses about multi-faceted local and national conflicts from Pennsylvania to Costa Rica, Serbia and Kosovo, and Northern Cyprus.
 Christa partnered with large international organizations while furthering human rights advocacy campaigns at Amnesty International, and community based projects while co-leading a health and development internship program in Ghana.

 Christa received a dual Master’s degree in Public Health and International Peace and Conflict Resolution from Arcadia University, as well as a Bachelor’s degree in Psychology from St. Joseph’s University.
-She currently serves on the Board of Trustees at Arcadia University.
+She served on the Board of Trustees at Arcadia University for three years.

 What three words would you use to describe your colleagues?